SvOlli/USB2Amiga/README.md

 ![DevBoard](images/prot_board.jpg)

-The code is setup in a modular way, so recompiling with different options set in `config.h`.
-So switching from CDTV specific behavior to a generic Amiga approach is intended (but not yet implemented.)
+The code is setup in a modular way, so compiling a version with a different focus is rather easy.
+As a result, "big box" Amigas now also supported.

 Code Variants